bernie-skipole/indipyclient/docs/source/usage/propertyvectors.rst

 ----

 .. autoclass:: indipyclient.propertyvectors.LightVector

-   :members: members, member, memberlabel, snapshot
+As Lights are read only, no send_newLightVector is available.

 ----

 .. autoclass:: indipyclient.propertyvectors.TextVector
-   :members: send_newTextVector, members, member, memberlabel, snapshot
+   :members: send_newTextVector

 ----

 .. autoclass:: indipyclient.propertyvectors.NumberVector
-   :members: getfloatvalue, getformattedvalue, send_newNumberVector, members, member, memberlabel, snapshot
+   :members: getfloatvalue, getformattedvalue, send_newNumberVector

+Note the 'SnapNumberVector' object returned by the snapshot method also has the getfloatvalue and get formattedvalue methods.

 ----

 .. autoclass:: indipyclient.propertyvectors.BLOBVector
-   :members: send_newBLOBVector, members, member, memberlabel, snapshot
+   :members: send_newBLOBVector